Roll-Rumble/Stones/video-plan.md

 ## Testing (30-40 sec) - Noam
 - Explain our extensive testing
 - background will be diagrams
+- Maybe not necessary?